luismiguelph/Constructal-Student-Trainer-BAI/README.md

 ## How is it used?

-An AI program is needed, to train the students, from schools to universities, to overcome procrastination and inefficiencies on their studies organization so they can improve themselves.
+An AI program is needed, for training the students, from schools to universities, to overcome procrastination and inefficiencies on their studies organization so they can improve themselves.

 ## Data sources and AI methods